 I had finally found peace.

-After years of struggle and torment, I finally knew what it was.
-I’d never encountered it in Christianity–never.
+After years of struggle and torment, I finally knew what peace was.
+I’d never encountered peace in Christianity–never.
 Not once, not ever.
 I thought I had, but I’d been wrong.
 Now I knew, and I would never be fooled again.

 This sensation belonged to me after and outside of belief.
 It was the first feeling I can say for sure I had after deconversion.